Split This Rock Eco-Justice Project

 "In collecting poems for the anthology, I’ve learned to fully appreciate the role of culture in connecting us to the environment, as well as the historic way that colonization, war, white supremacy, and other forms of dispossession have robbed generations of their cultural connection to the land; poetry and other arts have served throughout as a form of resistance, an act of resurgence, and cultural memory."

-Read the full introduction and selected poems from the anthology at Poetry Foundation.
+Read the full introduction and selected poems from the anthology at the Poetry Foundation's website..

 ABOUT MELISSA TUCKEY

-Melissa Tuckey is a poet, editor, and literary activist.
-She’s a co-founder of Split This Rock, where she currently serves as eco-justice poetry project coordinator.
-She’s editor of Ghost Fishing: An Eco-Justice Poetry Anthology, forthcoming with University of Georgia Press in March of 2018.
+Melissa Tuckey is a poet, editor, and literary activist, and co-founder of Split This Rock.
+She’s editor of Ghost Fishing: An Eco-Justice Poetry Anthology.
 Tenuous Chapel, her book of poems, was selected by Charles Simic for the ABZ First Book Award in 2013.
 Other honors include a Black Earth Institute fellowship and a winter fellowship at Fine Arts Work Center in Provincetown.
-Her poems have been anthologized in DC Poets Against the War anthology, Ecopoetry, Fire and Ink: Social Action Writing and most recently in Truth to Power and recent work has appeared in Interdisciplinary Studies in Literature and the Environment, Cutthroat, Kenyon Review, and Missouri Review.
+Her poems have been anthologized in DC Poets Against the War anthology, Ecopoetry, Fire and Ink: Social Action Writing, and Truth to Power.
+Her work has also appeared in Interdisciplinary Studies in Literature and the Environment, Cutthroat, Kenyon Review, and Missouri Review.
 Melissa lives in Ithaca, New York.